tno-terminology-design/tev2-mve/docs/index.md

    The result of this is that every so-called [TermRef](@tev2) that is found in any of the processed files, will be replaced with a [renderable ref](@tev2).
-   In our case, this means it will be replaced such that the text:

-   - will be highlighed (enhanced);
-   - will be a link to the file that provides further documentation;
-   - will show a popup containing its definition.
+   In our case, this means it will be replaced such that the text will be highlighed (enhanced), will link to the file that provides further documentation, and will show a popup containing its definition.

    In our case, a term such as [TermRef](@tev) is an imported term, whereas [MVE](@) is one defined by ourselves.
    You can see how they are highlighed, are clickable, and show popups.